muratk5n/thirdwave/en/2021/03/unrivaled-beckley.md

 <a name='sub'/>

-China’s nine nuclear-powered submarines (four strategic, fi ve tactical) carry less than half the munitions of current U.S. submarines and are louder than U.S. submarines from the 1960s.
-46 Consequently, the U.S. Navy, which operates a sound surveillance system in the waters of East Asia, can track China’s nuclear-powered submarines at long ranges.
-47 China is developing its own sound surveillance system, but even when it becomes operational (the United States spent forty years developing its system) the PLA will have diffi culty tracking U.S. submarines...
+China’s nine nuclear-powered submarines (four strategic, five tactical) carry less than half the munitions of current U.S. submarines and are louder than U.S. submarines from the 1960s.
+Consequently, the U.S. Navy, which operates a sound surveillance system in the waters of East Asia, can track China’s nuclear-powered submarines at long ranges.
+China is developing its own sound surveillance system, but even when it becomes operational (the United States spent forty years developing its system) the PLA will have difficulty tracking U.S. submarines...

 [Due to amphibious difficulties] China, therefore, probably could not conquer Taiwan, even in the absence of U.S. intervention.
 Even if